skills/hello-github-actions/README.md

 <details id=4>
 <summary><strong>:shipit: Step 4: Merge your workflow file</strong></summary>

-### :heart: You're now able to write and run actions workflows!
+### :heart: You're now able to write and run Actions workflows!

 Merge this pull request so the action will be a part of the `main` branch.